This is a website written by two Catholic converts from the New Age movement.

 More Tomberg Videos—Short and Long

-Moreover I have videos at YouTube – fairly long ones!
-But for those who prefer the ‘short version’ I feature first two trailers.
-The initial one is just over three minutes and the second is roughly 90 seconds.
+Moreover I have videos at YouTube – mainly long in-depth ones!
+But for those who prefer a shorter, ‘punchier’ format, I feature first two trailers.
+The initial one is just over three minutes and the second is nineteen minutes.